 In addition, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
 But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Lexington Ave / E 95th St neighborhood: a neighborhood in which more "urban sophisticates" live than 98.5% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for young, single professionals.

-American households most often have a car, and regularly they have two or three.
-But households in the Lexington Ave / E 95th St neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Lexington Ave / E 95th St neighborhood have a highly unusual car ownership.
 64.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 Executives, managers and professionals make up 79.7% of the workforce in the Lexington Ave / E 95th St neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 98.8% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.